Rotaerk/haskellTutorial/Chapter1.md

 -------

 Haskell code consists of a set of **declarations**, or statements that declare something to be true.
-The simplest example of a declaration, called a **value binding**, is one that names a value.
-For example:
+The simplest example of a declaration is one that names a value.
+This is called a **binding**.
+For example, the following binding declares that the number 5 can be referred to by the name `x`:

 ```hs
 x = 5